 Ontario's Solutions 2030 Challenge Statement

-Transformative technologies drive change… whether evolutionary, revolutionary or disruptive.
-Ontario is seeking transformative technologies that offer cost-effective greenhouse gas reductions for manufacturing and industrial processes to drive systemic transformations across sectors, and position Ontario as a global leader in building a
+Transformative technologies drive change, whether evolutionary, revolutionary or disruptive.
+Ontario is seeking transformative technologies that offer cost-effective cleantech solutions for manufacturing and industrial processes to drive systemic transformations across sectors, and position Ontario as a global leader in building a

 Climate change is one of the most significant challenges faced by humankind.
 Reducing the greenhouse gas (GHG) emissions we produce is a massive and complex problem that we must tackle with speed and cooperation to ensure a healthy planet for future generations.
 There is no singular solution, but technology can and will play a critical role.
 While many technological solutions are ready to be deployed today, there is still a need to keep an eye on the future to identify new ideas and inventions to transform industries and achieve deep cuts in GHG emissions in the coming decades.

-A three-phase competition over three years, the Solutions 2030 Challenge is designed to identify and accelerate the development of technologies that have a high potential to help Ontario industry meet 2030 emissions targets.
+A three-phase competition over three years, the Solutions 2030 Challenge is designed to identify and accelerate the development of technologies that have a high potential to help industry and create a cleaner Ontario.